 6) What equipment is required for the student?
 What equipment does the resort provide?

-Every resort is different but most resorts require kids to wear a helmet and almost all ski shops have them for rent.
+Each resort is different but most resorts require kids to wear a helmet and almost all ski shops have them available for rent.
 Skis, boots, ski clothing, goggles and good gloves or mittens are required for all skiers.

 7) Is the ski pass included or sold separately?

-This varies with each resort but most all ski resorts require a lift ticket.
+This varies with each resort but most ski resorts require a lift ticket.

 8) What are the top three considerations parents should note when enrolling kids in ski school?

 First of all, make a reservation.
 At busy times ski schools fill up.
 Second, make sure the child is dressed appropriately for the weather and everything is clearly labeled with their name.
 Dressing in layers is best.
 Helmet, goggles, good gloves or mittens, and sunscreen are essential.
-Third, note the time of lesson and arrive 15 minutes early to avoid stress.
+Third, note the time of lesson and arrive at least 15 minutes early to avoid stress.
 Also, be on time for pickup.
-The child will be anxious to show what they have learned!
+Your child will be anxious to show what she has learned!